 - First Line of Defense: Employees within each business area identify, accept and manage risk on a day-to-day basis, adhering to the established risk appetite and supporting policies, guidelines and procedures of the Bank.
 These groups are also referred to as operational management. - Second Line of Defense: The Risk Management, Compliance, and Finance functions, represented by the Chief Risk Officer and Chief Privacy Officer, Chief Compliance Officer, Chief Anti-Money Laundering Officer, Chief Financial Officer, and General Counsel and Corporate Secretary, respectively, establish policy and provide direction, guidance, methodology, tools and independent monitoring and analysis of First Line of Defence risk taking and risk management activities.
-These groups are also referred to as oversight functions and are responsible for providing enterprise-wide oversight of operational management. - Third Line of Defense: Internal Audit provides independent assurance on the adequacy and effectiveness of the Enterprise Risk Management Framework ("ERM Framework") and the supporting practices and compliance of the First and Second lines of Defence.
+These groups are also referred to as oversight functions and are responsible for providing enterprise-wide oversight of operational management. - Third Line of Defense: The Internal Audit function, represented by the Chief Internal Auditor, provides independent assurance on the adequacy and effectiveness of the Enterprise Risk Management Framework ("ERM Framework") and the supporting practices and compliance of the First and Second lines of Defence.